Haneda Airport: Empire era (1931–1945)

-U.S. occupation (1945–1952)
+Occupation era (1945–1952)

 On September 12, 1945, General Douglas MacArthur, Supreme Commander for the Allied Powers and head of the Occupation of Japan following World War II, ordered that Haneda be handed over to the occupation forces.
 On the following day, he took delivery of the airport, which was renamed Haneda Army Air Base, and ordered the eviction of many nearby residents in order to make room for various construction projects, including extending one runway to 1650. m and the other to 2100. m.
-On the 21st, over 3,000 residents received orders to leave their homes within 48 hours.
+On the 21st, Anamori Inari Shrine and over 3,000 residents received orders to leave their homes within 48 hours.
 Many resettled on the other side of a river in the Haneda district of Ota, surrounding Anamoriinari Station, and some still live in the area today.
 The expansion work commenced in October 1945 and was completed in June 1946, at which point the airport covered 257.4 ha.
 Haneda AAF was designated as a port of entry to Japan.

 Haneda was mainly a military and civilian transportation base used by the U.S. Army and Air Force as a stop-over for C-54 transport planes departing San Francisco, en route to the Far East and returning flights.
 A number of C-54s, based at Haneda AFB, participated in the Berlin Blockade airlift.
 These planes were specially outfitted for hauling coal to German civilians.
 Many of these planes were decommissioned after their participation due to coal dust contamination.
 Several US Army or Air Force generals regularly parked their personal planes at Haneda while visiting Tokyo, including General Ennis Whitehead.
 During the Korean War, Haneda was the main regional base for United States Navy flight nurses, who evacuated patients from Korea to Haneda for treatment at military hospitals in Tokyo and Yokosuka.
 US military personnel based at Haneda were generally housed at the Washington Heights residential complex in central Tokyo (now Yoyogi Park).

 Haneda Air Force Base received its first international passenger flights in 1947 when Northwest Orient Airlines began DC-4 flights across the North Pacific to the United States, and within Asia to China, South Korea, and the Philippines.
 Pan American World Airways made Haneda a stop on its "round the world" route later in 1947, with westbound DC-4 service to Shanghai, Hong Kong, Kolkata, Karachi, Damascus, Istanbul, London and New York, and eastbound Constellation service to Wake Island, Honolulu and San Francisco.

 The U.S. military gave part of the base back to Japan in 1952; this portion became known as Tokyo International Airport.
 The US military maintained a base at Haneda until 1958 when the remainder of the property was returned to the Japanese government.